elliotclowes/learnt.me/Rules for Life.md

 ***

 Expect no applause for telling the truth.
 It's a rightful, but often thankless task.
+And sometimes doing the right thing carries a heavy price.

 ***